 Leading lines are one of the most effective and under-utilized composition tools available to artists.
-Leading lines are essentially lines which lead people through the painting, usually towards points of interest.
+Leading lines are essentially lines that lead people through the painting, usually towards points of interest.

 These lines can either be created using actual lines in your painting or organically through the arrangement of elements in your painting (for example, the line created by the top of a mountain range in the distance).

-There are many ways you can utilize leading lines in your artworks.
+There are many ways you can utilize leading lines in your artwork.
 The trick is to use the leading lines to purposefully direct people throughout the painting and towards points of interest.
-You do not need to boldly direct people straight at your focal point.
+You do not need to boldly direct people straight to your focal point.
 It could be much more intricate than that.

 It is also important not to overdo it.
-There is beauty in subtlety and some things are better left to the viewer's imagination.
-So do not go and direct every line in your painting towards your focal point.
+There is beauty in subtlety, and some things are better left to the viewer’s imagination.
+So do not go and direct every line in your painting toward your focal point.
 That would be way too obvious.

 Instead, use a few lines to gently draw people around the painting and ultimately in the direction of your focal point.
 People do not want to feel like they are being pushed in a certain direction.
 You need them to think they arrived there on their own accord.

 Claude Monet utilized leading lines in many of his paintings to draw you in and around the paintings.
 In the painting below, lines are created by the shoreline and the cliff.
 There is also a subtle line created by the formation of the boats.